neverabandon80/day-night-recognition/README.md

 ## 📌 Overview

-This repository provides a production-grade, real-time day/night scene classification engine optimized for **CPU-only** environments.
-Originally ported from a legacy C++ implementation, the algorithm has been fully re-engineered using NumPy vectorization and OpenCV primitives to achieve **350+ FPS on Full-HD (1920×1080)** without any GPU acceleration.
+This repository provides a production-grade, real-time day/night scene classification engine optimized for CPU-only environments.
+The pipeline is implemented using NumPy vectorization and OpenCV primitives, achieving 350+ FPS on Full-HD (1920×1080) without any GPU acceleration.

 The system analyzes sky region luminance distributions and edge characteristics to classify driving scenes as **Day**, **Night**, or **Unknown**, with built-in temporal stabilization to prevent state flipping in tunnels and under artificial lighting.